ovh/docs/pages/web/hosting/htaccess_url_rewriting_using_mod_rewrite/guide.en-au.md

 ---
-title: "Tutorial - Rewrite the URL for accessing my website using mod_rewrite via the .htaccess file"
+title: "Tutorial - Rewrite the URL for accessing your website using mod_rewrite via the .htaccess file"
 excerpt: "This guide explains how to rewrite the URL for accessing your website using mod_rewrite via the .htaccess file"
 slug: htaccess_url_rewriting_using_mod_rewrite
 section: Rewriting and authentication